lexik/LexikJWTAuthenticationBundle/UPGRADE.md

 -------

 * The `lexik:jwt:check-open-ssl` command has been renamed to `lexik:jwt:check-config`
-  as the bundle now supports several encryption engines.
+  as the bundle now supports several crypto engines.

 Security
 --------